puppetlabs/puppetlabs-postgresql/REFERENCE.md

 * [`postgresql::server::config_entry`](#postgresql--server--config_entry): Manage a postgresql.conf entry.
 * [`postgresql::server::database`](#postgresql--server--database): Define for creating a database.
 * [`postgresql::server::database_grant`](#postgresql--server--database_grant): Manage a database grant.
-* [`postgresql::server::db`](#postgresql--server--db): Define for conveniently creating a role, database and assigning the correctpermissions.
+* [`postgresql::server::db`](#postgresql--server--db): Define for conveniently creating a role, database and assigning the correct permissions.
 * [`postgresql::server::default_privileges`](#postgresql--server--default_privileges): Manage a database defaults privileges.
 Only works with PostgreSQL version 9.6 and above.
 * [`postgresql::server::extension`](#postgresql--server--extension): Activate an extension on a postgresql database.
 * [`postgresql::server::grant`](#postgresql--server--grant): Define for granting permissions to roles.